gautami1554/patient-reg-app/README.md

 # Patient Registration App

-A modern, feature-rich patient registration application built with React and PGlite.
+A modern, feature-rich patient registration application built with Next.js and PGlite.
 This application provides a complete patient management system with advanced UI/UX, authentication, and comprehensive functionality.

-## ✨ Features
+##  Features

 ### Core Functionality
 - **Patient Registration** with comprehensive form validation